TamazightNLP/BerberMorphology/README.md

 this is a simple script in lisp that returns the plural form of berber nouns.
-I added another script in clojure which does basically the same thing as the CL file.
+I added another script in clojure which does basically the same thing as the CL file. new Modification to test how to sync branch with master